-Dieback of Birch
+Signs of Birch Dieback

-Sparse foliage and dead branches at the tops of birch trees are a common sight.
-The first sign of damage usually starts in midsummer with the leaves turning yellow and dropping off.
+Dead branches and wilting foliage at the top of the birch tree are telltale signs of birch dieback.
+The first signs of damage usually start in midsummer when the tree’s leaves start to turn yellow and fall off.
 Dieback generally begins towards the top of the tree and at the ends of the branches.
-The following spring, some branches may be dead and the tree will have sparse, unhealthy-looking foliage.
+The following spring, you may notice some dead branches, and the birch tree will have sparse, unhealthy-looking foliage.

 In severe cases of dieback, the tree may die or become infested with insects like the bronze birch borer or leaf miner.
 Birch trees with dieback and under moisture stress are also more susceptible to winter injury.